Mysterious-Mus/SootSPA/README.md

     will report the desired suggestion.
 You may also want to try to analyse `may2()` for more details.

     `./gradlew.bat run --args="AvailableExp -cp demo/AvailableExpression -c AvailableExp -m may2 -may_iter 2 -enhanced_may_iter"`

+- `-report_performance`: If this argument is present, the analysis will report its performance, measured by how many times unit propagation is performed.
+- `-use_iterative`: If this argument is present, the analysis will use iterative dataflow analysis instead of worklist algorithm.
+This can be used to compare the performance of these two algorithms.
 # Develop Notes
 ## Setup and run
 - setup requires gradle build